-Countless options are available for families and individuals who decide to go paraben free…if you know where to look.
-Commonly, these aren’t the products you will find at your local big-box store.
+Countless options are available for families and individuals who decide to go paraben free — if you know where to look.
+Commonly, these aren’t the products you will find at your local big-box stores.
 Ecocentric Mom’s product discover team is focused on unearthing the best natural brands for our subscribers.
-We believe women of childbearing age are particularly at risk to the potential harmful effects and it just doesn’t make sense to take unnecessary risks with our health when there are wonderful alternatives available – if you look hard enough.
+We believe women of childbearing age are particularly at risk to the potential harmful effects, and it just doesn’t make sense to take unnecessary risks with our health when there are wonderful alternatives available.

-Our November Boxes feature some awesome paraben free products from Healthy Hoohoos, Angel Face Botanicals, PureFactory Naturals, and more.
+Our November Boxes feature some fantastic paraben free products from Healthy Hoohoos, Angel Face Botanicals, PureFactory Naturals, and more.
 While you may not be able to avoid parabens completely, explore what you can use instead that is paraben free and economically friendly.
-It’s a proactive way to protect you and your family, plus you will be introduced to some amazing products in the process.
+It’s a proactive way to protect yourself and your family, plus you will be introduced to some amazing products in the process.